How to buy carbon credits in Australia

-Carbon credits are a way for individuals and businesses to easily become carbon neutral, and to contribute to specific projects with the sole aim of positive climate change.
+Carbon credits are a way for individuals and businesses to contribute to specific projects with the sole aim of positive climate change.
 When it is done properly it enables businesses and their customers to acknowledge and then demonstrate their responsibility for the climate impact they have in doing business.

 Technology today means that the complex work in calculating your carbon footprint has been done for you, so it’s only a matter of selecting a few variables from dropdown menus and away you go, look to reduce where you can then select a plan to offset what remains.

-When you choose to buy carbon credits, you help to reduce greenhouse gas emissions and have a positive impact on climate change.
+When you choose to buy carbon credits, it must form part of your combined reduction strategy to reduce greenhouse gas emissions and have a positive impact on climate change.
 By funding carbon offset projects aimed at emissions reduction you:

 - Support a healthier environment

 - Support climate awareness